 Employer Life Insurance Portability

 Can you keep your life insurance when you retire, or after leaving a job?
 The answer in most cases is yes.
-An employee leaving his or her job usually has three choices:
+An employee leaving his or her job usually has four choices:

 - cancel the policy,